JunchengDong0421/SakanaRM/README.md

 ### LLM Client
 The project bundles two classes of client to use for paper processing: ***GPTClient*** and ***SimpleKeywordClient***.
-The former integrates with GPT (provider You.com :x: Currently blocker by Cloudflare :x:) by [gpt4free](https://github.com/xtekky/gpt4free), while the latter simply matches tag names with words in the paper and makes no external calls.
+The former integrates with GPT (provider You.com :x: Currently blocked by Cloudflare :x:) by [gpt4free ](https://github.com/xtekky/gpt4free), while the latter simply matches tag names with words in the paper and makes no external calls.

 **The default CDN client** is *****GPTClient*****.
 Go to *SakanaRM/core/llm_utils/gpt_client.py*, and look for the class attribute ***"PAPER_SLICE_LENGTH"*** and ***"MODEL_TEMPERATURE"***.
-Modify how long paper is sliced into parts for transmission and temperature of the model by setting corresponding values, or just skip this step.
-To use the alternative ***SimpleKeywordClient***, go to *SakanaRM/core/views.py*, add a line of import if not existent: `from .llm_utils import
+Modify how long paper is sliced into parts for transmission and the temperature of the model by setting corresponding values, or just skip this step.
+To use the alternative ***SimpleKeywordClient***, go to *SakanaRM/core/views.py*, add a line of import if not existent:
-SimpleKeywordClient`, then find and replace all `GPTClient()` to `SimpleKeywordClient()` in code.
+`from .llm_utils import SimpleKeywordClient`, then find and replace all `GPTClient()` to `SimpleKeywordClient()` in code.

 ### Database
 By default, the production server uses MariaDB that runs as a separate service, the development server creates and runs